Blurr

 Blurr is a 2022 Indian Hindi-language horror thriller film.
 It has been directed by Ajay Bahl and jointly produced by Zee Studios, Outsiders Films and Echelon Productions.
-The film features Taapsee Pannu and Gulshan Devaiah in the leading roles.
+The film features Taapsee Pannu, Abhilash Thapliyal, and Gulshan Devaiah in the leading roles.
 This is Taapsee Pannu's first project as a producer.

 The film premiered on 9 December 2022 on ZEE5.